Compute, storage, networking and software in fully integrated, workload-optimised systems.

 Converged, hyperconverged and composable infrastructures are integrated approaches to a modern data centre.
 Whether purpose-built or fully flexible, integration enables compute, storage, networking and software to be deployed as a system – versatile, highly scalable and rapidly deployable – and managed as one.

 Eliminate development time entirely and deploy in weeks, not months.
 Provision in minutes and scale seamlessly with an integrated system.
 The HPE ConvergedSystem 700 delivers:

 Simple and Efficient

-Get systems that come set up for your data center and workload, with lifecycle management and IT automation built in.
+Get systems that come set up for your data centre and workload, with lifecycle management and IT automation built in.
 The HPE ConvergedSystem 700 delivers:

 One infrastructure with one management platform to run all your workloads smoothly and efficiently.
 HPE OneView enables exceptional build and ops efficiencies across workloads.

 From Converged to Composable

 What Distinguishes Converged and Hyperconverged from Composable Infrastructure?